mlasevich/jenkins-testing-demo-platform/README.md

 ### Home directory

-By default, home directory and all the configuration is not kept between runs If you want to keep in, uncomment the line in [docker-compose.yaml]()
+By default, home directory and all the configuration is *_not_* kept between runs
+If you want to keep in, uncomment the appropriate line in [docker-compose. yaml]()

+    volumes:
+      # uncomment to keep jenkins home between restarts
+      #- ./data:/var/jenkins_home
+      - ./startup:/startup

 ### Running

-Simple `docker-compose up` and `docker-compose down` will do
+Simple `docker-compose up` and `docker-compose down` commands will do

+Since I ofter run this repeatedly, I often do things like:

+    docker-compose up; docker-compose down

+or even:

+    while true; do docker-compose up; docker-compose down; done

+This way the test setup runs in foreground  until you hit CTRL-C and then cleans up.